hadiqaarshad5-bot/Drug-Buster-Code-in-Place-2026-Project/README.md

 Higher streaks result in higher scores.
 Players can replay to improve their high score and rank.

 Built With
-Python 3 — developed as part of Code in Place learning experience Colorama — used for terminal styling and color effects ASCII art — custom-designed animations for immersive gameplay Coffee — heavily relied upon during development
+a.
+Python 3 —> developed as part of Code in Place learning experience b Colorama —> used for terminal styling and color effects
+c.
+ASCII art —> custom-designed animations for immersive gameplay
+d.
+Coffee —> heavily relied upon during development